-- A. Trowelable Leveling and Patching Compounds: Latex-modified, portland cement based or blended hydraulic-cement-based formulation provided or approved by manufacturer for applications indicated. - B. Adhesives: Water-resistant type recommended by manufacturer to suit resilient products and substrate conditions indicated.
+- A. Trowelable Leveling and Patching Compounds: Latex-modified, portland cement based or blended hydraulic-cement-based formulation provided or approved by floor tile manufacturer for applications indicated. - B. Adhesives: Water-resistant type recommended by LVT floor and adhesive manufacturer(s) to suit LVT floor, rubber wall base and substrate conditions indicated. - 1.
+Adhesives shall comply with the following limits for VOC content: - a.
+LVT Adhesives: 50 g/L or less. - b.
+Rubber Floor Base Adhesives: 60 g/L or less. - C. Concrete Slab Primer: Non-staining type as recommended by flooring manufacturer.

-- A. Installer shall examine the areas and conditions under which resilient wall base and accessories are to be installed and notify the Contractor in writing of conditions detrimental to the proper and timely completion of the Work. - 1.
+- A. Installer shall examine the areas and conditions under which resilient flooring and accessories are to be installed and notify the Contractor in writing of conditions detrimental to the proper and timely completion of the Work. - 1.
 Do not proceed with the Work until unsatisfactory conditions have been corrected in a manner acceptable to the Installer.